What is a County-owned tree?

 The County's first priority is to remove hazardous branches from sidewalks and roadways.
 Homeowners are responsible for further cleanup of privately owned trees.

-Recreation, Parks and Culture maintains urban areas and Transportation and Agriculture Services maintains the rural roadways.
+Recreation, Parks and Culture maintains urban areas and Transportation Engineering and Operations maintains the rural roadways.